 EQST 004 Senbete (Sunday) Market – 1 to 2 days

-On this tour visitors can combine history and culture with some good bird watching, as we pass through the Sululta Plain we can see Black-winged plovers, Wattled Ibis, Blue-winged geese, Common Cranes and Wheat ears.
+On this tour visitors can combine history and culture with some good bird watching, as we pass through the Sululta Plain we can see Black-winged plovers, Wattled Ibis, Blue-winged geese and Wheat ears.

-Leaving the Gorge we proceed to the church.
-After the church visitors can make the climb to the cave of St Teklehaimanot.
-Near the cave monks may show visitors the remains of some 300 monks, slaughtered in 1936 by the Italian invaders.
+Leaving the Gorge we proceed to the church and also visit the museum, which has an interesting display of various ecclesiastical items .
+Near the cave St Teklehaimanot monks may show visitors the remains of some 300 monks, slaughtered in 1936 by the Italian invaders.
 Mussolini and the fascist authorities saw the Ethiopian Orthodox Church as one of the key elements of an independent Ethiopian identity, and thought that by carrying out the massacre they would cow the Church and by extension the Ethiopian people into submission.
 Rather, this atrocity fed the flames of resistance.

 At some stage we will take a picnic lunch, either at the Gorge or in the forest near the church.
 We will leave Debre Libanos around 4.30 PM, returning to Addis Ababa early evening.